HD 5980: Discovery

-HD 5980 was first recorded in 1901 as the first object in a list of southern sky objects having peculiar spectra.
+HD 5980 was first recorded in 1901 as the first object in a list of Southern sky objects having peculiar spectra.
 It was described as "Type V", referring to the Secchi class for stars with emission lines.

 It was formally named HD 5980 in the first Henry Draper Catalogue where it was given the spectral type of Oa indicating strong emission bands.
 The spectral type was later refined to Wa when the emission line "O" stars were recognised as a separate class.

-Later observations detected spectral and brightness variationsand eclipses, but it was thought to be a simple WR/OB binary.
+Later observations detected spectral and brightness variations and eclipses, but it was thought to be a simple WR/OB binary.
 Absorption lines in the spectrum that did not move during the binary orbit eventually led to the conclusion that HD 5980 was a triple system with a close eclipsing binary and a more distant class O supergiant.

 In 1993, the spectrum began to change and the brightness increased, beginning a dramatic change that has been interpreted as a unique type of LBV eruption.
 Since then the star has been intensively observed and modelled.